RayDeeUx/menuloop_randomizer/about.md

 - [raydeeux](https://github.com/RayDeeUx) <cj>for porting part of the mod to macOS, and adding `.ogg`/`.oga`/`.wav`/`.flac` file support for custom songs.</cj>
 - [Feather Icons](https://feathericons.com) <cj>for providing the shuffle icon.</cj>

-# Discord server
-- [Join RayDeeUx's Discord server](https://discord.gg/WqZBYdBWZW) to report issues with using the mod, or [open a GitHub issue](https://github.com/elnexreal/menuloop_randomizer/issues/new).
+[Join RayDeeUx's Discord server](https://discord.gg/WqZBYdBWZW) to report issues with using the mod, or [open a GitHub issue](https://github.com/elnexreal/menuloop_randomizer/issues/new).
-- [Elnex has deleted their Discord server].

 This [Geode mod](https://geode-sdk.org) is licensed under LGPLv2.